 The best ads and billboards attract you with bold fonts, straight forward messaging, bright and eye-catching images.
 However, it was not the case with Facebook until recently.
 For long enough Facebook has warned it’s advertisers from putting too much text on the ads’ images, famously known as ‘20% text rule’, citing reasons that audiences on Facebook like to interact with ads that have less text and can easily blend in with the rest of their newsfeeds, creating a better experience.
 In short, focusing on simple, good-quality images and straightforward messages with minimal or no text.
 And this rule was applied to both single images ads and carousel ads with a few exceptions.
 Images of book covers, event posters, album covers and product images containing text.
 However, text based logos were not an exception.

-Over the years Facebook did, however, change its ad text rules like in 2018 – enabling digital marketing agencies and advertisers to include more text, but their ads’ reach will be restricted depending upon the limit exceeded.
+Over the years Facebook did, however, change its ad text rules like in 2018 – enabling digital marketing company in lucknow and advertisers to include more text, but their ads’ reach will be restricted depending upon the limit exceeded.
 The new update apparently removes any reach restrictions put earlier and now the ads exceeding the 20% limit will reach the same amount of audience as any other ad on Facebook and Instagram.
 Facebook in its official explanation has maintained that 20% of text ads perform better, recommending marketers and advertisers “keep your text short, clear, and concise in order to get message across effectively”.

 So, what made Facebook scrap it’s 20% text rule?